Amazon expands into private label sportswear and its first home furnishing lines

 Amazon had previously dabbled with furniture, but not for the living room.
 It sold office chairs under the AmazonBasics label, and Strathwood branded patio furniture (though that one is no longer adding new products).
 Amazon also launched a new furniture seller program to encourage brick-and-mortar stores to sell their items on Amazon’s marketplace.

-Beyond furniture and fashion, Amazon’s own brands also include electronics and accessories, vitamins and supplements, baby wipes, linens, tools, snack foods, and, with the addition of Whole Foods, the 365 Everyday Value brand.Featured Image: David Ryder/Getty Images
+Beyond furniture and fashion, Amazon’s own brands also include electronics and accessories, batteries, vitamins and supplements, baby wipes, linens, tools, snack foods, and, with the addition of Whole Foods, the 365 Everyday Value brand.Featured Image: David Ryder/Getty Images

 0